 Caroline van Leenders, Netherlands Ministry of Agriculture, Fisheries, Food Security and Nature.
+13.00 - 14.15

-Upscaling Nature Based Solutions in Water Infrastructure: The Biodiversity Connection This session explores the integration of biodiversity into infrastructure projects in rivers, deltas and coastal areas.
-It will focus on enhancing and monitoring biodiversity outcomes of nature-based solutions in water infrastructure by presenting a recent study by EcoShape on biodiversity integration in water infrastructure projects, the IUCN NBS standard, and an interactive case study to put the lessons learnt into practice.
-The session is organized by EcoShape partners, Arcadis and Wetlands International, and IUCN Netherlands.
+Upscaling Nature Based Solutions in Water Infrastructure: The Biodiversity Connection This session explores the integration of biodiversity into infrastructure project in rivers, deltas and coastal areas.
+It will focus on enhancing and monitoring biodiversity outcomes of nature-based solutions in water infrastructure through the presentation of a new infographic and interactive case studies.
+Is it organised by EcoShape: a collaboration of NGOs, private companies, and knowledge institutes that develops and shares knowledge about the Building with Nature approach to hydraulic engineering.
 Speakers: